Teen guilty of forging drivers' licences for Auckland high school students

 If they had any concerns, they should talk to their kids.

-Along with Elia, police said several other people were spoken to as part of the investigation, while schools across the city were also contacted to make students aware of the risk associated with creating, purchasing or using altered or fake IDs.
+Along the teen's arrest, police said several other people were spoken to as part of the investigation, while schools across the city were also contacted to make students aware of the risk associated with creating, purchasing or using altered or fake IDs.